 - And Remote Wipe Capabilities?

-- Organizational Contact With Users’ Mobile Devices
+5. Organizational Contact With Users’ Mobile Devices

-Expectations should also be set for work-related contacts over mobile devices.
+Many Organizations ask their employees, vendors and customers to register their mobile numbers for purposes such as emergency notification.
+Be careful not to abuse the numbers entrusted to you solely for emergency purposes for unrelated activities, such as routine announcements or push marketing purposes.
+Expectations should also be set for work-related contacts over user end point devices.
 That is unless an employee is officially on call (and paid for that status), or it’s a real emergency, avoid calling employees outside of work hours.
 Let employees have some time off to spend with their families and their friends, or to just sleep and recuperate!
 Please don’t treat employees as if they’re on unpaid call status 24×7, or you may find a sudden increase in “cellular connectivity issues” spontaneously arising, potentially at some very inopportune times.

-- Requirements for the protection of personal privacy?
+6. Requirements for the protection of personal privacy?

-Users of mobile Internet devices need to be careful when it comes to where and when they use their devices.
+user end point devices devices can potentially have profound privacy implications.
+By way of example, almost all devices have the ability to have their physical location tracked by a variety of means, a wonderful invention if you’re having a heart attack and have just called 911 for an ambulance, but potentially a huge invasion of your privacy if this service gets abused by a stalker, or by an intrusive marketer.
+Most of the devices also emit cellular radiation.
+While those emissions are limited by law and are believed to be at safe levels, some phones emit less radiation than others, and use of hands-free devices may also reduce (or shift) the amount of radiation you receive.
+If this issue is important to you, we encourage you to make appropriate choices.
+Users of mobile devices need to be careful when it comes to where and when they use their devices.
 In particular, please NOT use your mobile Internet device while you’re driving.
 Driving while distracted can be as bad as driving while under the influence of alcohol, and you don’t want to see cool mobile Internet devices result in totally avoidable tragic accidents.
-Many organizations may want to explicitly forbid the use of mobile Internet devices while driving.
+Many organizations may want to explicitly forbid the use of mobile devices while driving.

-- Defining acceptable use in general?
+7. Defining acceptable use in general?
 You will likely want to treat employee devices differently from vendors devices.
 What about guests?

-- Does existing physical asset, technology or data-specific policy cover all or part of your defined scope?
+8. Does existing physical asset, technology or data-specific policy cover all or part of your defined scope?

 If not, consider revising the existing policy.
 Doing so may be easier or more desirable than crafting a new policy.
 If at all possible, implement a technology-agnostic policy framework that allows you to create more specific standards, procedures or guidelines without having to modify the policy.

-- Communicate what you are trying to accomplish and a high-level implementation plan with your constituents.
+9. Communicate what you are trying to accomplish and a high-level implementation plan with your constituents.

-High-Level Threats and Vulnerabilities
+Step 2: High-Level Threats and Vulnerabilities

 - Confidentiality—ensure that transmitted and stored data cannot be read by unauthorized parties